hineso11/Pictrait/README.md

 #### Front-end iOS Application (Swift)
 - **Swift 3**- in conjunction with CocoaPods and with a build target of iOS 11.0

-Basic structure outlined in the following picture:
+Basic dataflow outlined in the following picture:

 ![alt text](https://raw.githubusercontent.com/hineso11/Pictrait/master/Images/Data%20Flow%20Diagram.jpg
-"Stucture")
+"Dataflow")

 ### Project Structure
 The project can broadly be divided into two main sections:
 #### Back-end API
 Files relating to this portion of the project can be found under the *pictrait-api* directory.

-Project structure is outlined in the following image:
+The division and organisation of the backend API is outlined in the following diagram:

 ![alt text](https://raw.githubusercontent.com/hineso11/Pictrait/master/Images/High%20Level%20Overview.jpg
-"Stucture")
+"Back-end structure")

-The relations between entities are outlined in the following database diagram:
+The relations between entities in the Cloud Datastore are outlined in the following database diagram:

 ![alt text](https://raw.githubusercontent.com/hineso11/Pictrait/master/Images/Database%20Model.jpg
-"Stucture")
+"Database diagram")

 #### Front-end iOS Application
 Files relating to this portion of the project can be found under the *Pictrait* directory.